Abbotsbury Beach Defences

 Vickers Machine Gun Open Emplacement

 From my scale drawing you can see the measurements taken from the surviving rusty metalwork.
 After a brief amount of excavation I found that the pit has an overall height of 5ft, with a concrete floor.
-Each of the four external walls measure at just over 8ft in length, and are approx 9 inches thick.
+Each of the four external walls measure at just over 8ft in length, and are approx. 9 inches thick.
 The entrance cut out measures 2ft wide by 3ft deep.
-All of the walls have a concrete shuttered finish inside and out After showing a friend the results of my findings he kindly produced an illustration taken from a British Army field manual dated 1925, this shows a clear similarity to these defences.
+All of the walls have a concrete shuttered finish inside and out.
+After showing a friend the results of my findings he kindly produced an illustration taken from a British Army field manual dated 1925, this shows a clear similarity to these defences.

 Vickers Machine Gun Open Emplacement